 - Perform audits to check continued compliance with data protection requirements.

-- Upon contract termination request a proof of deletion.
+- Upon contract, termination request proof of deletion.